The aims of MSc Education Practice and Innovation pathway are for you to:

 In this programme, you take four common modules: Understanding education research, Learning and teaching, Policy and curriculum and Dissertation

-You also choose an option, from topics such as: Inclusion and social justice in action, Globalisation and internationalisation in education, Learning and digital literacies, Mentoring and staff development, School effectiveness and improvement, Curriculum issues in mathematics education.
+You also choose an option, from topics such as: Inclusion and social justice in action, Globalisation and internationalisation in education, School effectiveness and improvement, Training Models and Evaluations (if not selected as a pathway module).
 These reflect our research expertise within the School.
-You may also be able to take an option from a range of master’s modules offered across the University.

 You complete the programme with two compulsory pathway modules: selecting from Context of lifelong and work-related learning, Investigating innovations in learning and teaching and Training models and evaluation.